dhis2/dhis2-docs/src/user/scheduling.md

 This runs selected predictors and/or predictor groups.

-The relative start and relative end parameters determine the periods in which data will be predicted, relative to the date on which the predictor job is run:
+The relative start and end parameters determine the periods in which data will be predicted, corresponding to the date on which the predictor job is run:

 - **Relative start** counts the days from the job date to the